Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 Price: ฿90 | Where: Section 5 (look for the line)

-4. Grilled Pork Skewers (Moo Ping) — Everywhere
+4. Grilled Pork Skewers (Moo Ping), Everywhere

-Price: ฿10–15 per stick | Where: Every other stall, literally
+Price: ฿10 to 15 per stick | Where: Every other stall, literally

-5. Boat Noodles (Kuay Teow Ruea) — Section 26
+5. Boat Noodles (Kuay Teow Ruea), Section 26

-Price: ฿15–20 per bowl | Where: Section 26, north side
+Price: ฿15 to 20 per bowl | Where: Section 26, north side

-6. Som Tam (Green Papaya Salad) — Section 4
+6. Som Tam (Green Papaya Salad), Section 4

-Price: ฿40–60 | Where: Section 4
+Price: ฿40 to 60 | Where: Section 4

-7. 168 Thai Restaurant — Section 3
+7. 168 Thai Restaurant, Section 3

 A proper sit-down spot with pineapple fried rice, green curry, and tom yum soup.
-Portions are huge — share between two people.
+Portions are huge, share between two people.
 The air-conditioned interior is a legitimate selling point when the market temperature hits 38°C.

-Price: ฿80–150 per dish | Where: Section 3, Lane 46/1
+Price: ฿80 to 150 per dish | Where: Section 3, Lane 46/1

-8. Thai Iced Tea (Cha Yen) — Everywhere
+8. Thai Iced Tea (Cha Yen), Everywhere

 You will need this.
 Sweet, creamy, ice-cold Thai tea in a plastic bag with a straw.
 It’s the emergency cooling system of Chatuchak.
 Buy one every 30 minutes.
 Non-negotiable survival equipment.

-Price: ฿25–35 | Where: Every section
+Price: ฿25 to 35 | Where: Every section

 Quick Reference